 Granite stone paving brings beauty and class to any outdoor space.
 It can be used for creating paths, patios, outside dining areas or even utility areas.
-One of the biggest benefits of granite paving slabs, and something that makes granite patios so popular, is that it’s incredible durable, has a long-life span and can withstand constant movement, changes, weight and elements of the Great British weather.
+One of the biggest benefits of granite paving slabs, and something that makes granite patios so popular, is that it’s incredibly durable, has a long life span and can withstand constant movement, changes, weight and elements of the Great British weather.

 An Introduction To Granite Stone

 Granite is a natural stone.
 This means that the composition and colour of the stone will vary, as it is natural and not man-made.
 The mineral balance in granite stone can cause the colour of the stone to change from blacks, greys, roses and yellows.

 What Is Granite Paving?

 Granite paving stones are tight-grained and evenly textured.
 It is a sawn surfaced patio stone with normally one of two finishes: a flamed surface finish (aka ash paving) or a leathered surface finish (aka emperor paving).
 This creates the crisp lines for modern landscaping designs.
 Subtle sparkles in granite flags also all to the lightness and character of this classy and sophisticated paving option.

 Granite paving slabs, granite setts and edging stones are the typical paving stones for your patio garden.
 They are an attractive yet cost-effective paving stone.
 While we are granite slab UK suppliers, the granite comes from our overseas quarries and factories.
 The consistent thickness of the granite outdoor tiles matched with the textured surface offers an anti-slip character to the stone that makes it ideal for most gardens and outdoor areas.

 Granite paving is cut from granular and crystalline rock.
 This paving stone is known for its dense interior and hardwearing exterior.
 The winning combination makes granite paving slabs one of the most popular paving solutions on the market today.